its21/its21.github.io/_pages/about.md

 I study the structure and evolution of the Milky Way using observations of stars at infrared and optical wavelengths.

 This is a personal page.
-Thank you for being here.
+Thank you for visiting.

 <!-- I modify here!
 Hellloooo.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.